University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Assignments/Assignment_3/assignment3.md

 **[Figure 1d: Adjusted sample chromosome ploidy estimates]**

+**Submit:**

+* *Calculations for normalisation steps.
+If using Python or R, submit the appropriate script with comments annotating each step.
+If using a spreadsheet program, submit worksheet in Excel format.*

+* *Final adjusted sample chromosome ploidy estimates in table form (CSV, TSV or Excel.)*

+* *List of aneuploidy events in samples*

 ### Question 1 Part 3: Copy Number Variations (7 marks)

 a) Rather than using the script in Part 1, you can generate the same coverage data (read counts per chromosome per sample) with a single command using `bedtools multicov`.